ryanmitchell/docs-1/content/collections/pages/collections.md

 ## Slugs

-Slugs are what you would typically use in entry URLs.
-For an entry named `My Entry`, the slug might be `my-entry`.
+Slugs are used in entry URLs.
+For an entry named `My Entry`, the slug would default to `my-entry` unless you edit it.

-When creating entries in the Control Panel, if you submit an entry with an empty `slug`, one will be generated based on the title.
+Slugs are automatically generated for you based on the title, but if you edit them, that automatic process is switched off.
+We trust you know what you're doing.

+### Disabling Slugs

 If the entries in a specific collection don't need to have dedicated URLs, or if the entries' route only contains other fields, a `slug` field may not be useful for you.